KamilKrauze/StackVector/README.md

 > MacOS
 >
-> I don't own a Mac and have never programmed on Mac, fend for yourselves.
+> I don't own a Mac and have never programmed on Mac, so fend for yourselves.

 More information can be found [here](https://premake.github.io/docs/Using-Premake/#using-premake-to-generate-project-files).